fhenri42/red-tetris/README.md

 # red-tetris

-* A on-line Tetris game in React.JS
+* A online Tetris game in React.JS